hanabi/hanabi.github.io/README.md

 ### Bluffs

-* When you see a good playable card in someone's newest slot, you will often want to get the efficiency of a *Finesse*.
-However, the proper "connecting" card may just not be on the board.
-One alternate strategy that you can do is to indicate to them that they have a different card than what they really have in their first slot with a finesse clue to someone else.
-This forces them to blind-play their newest card to avoid a misplay.
-Next, the player who received the finesse clue knows that since the last person “randomly” blind-played their newest card, it was a bluff and they can't actually play the clued card.
-However, they should know exactly what card it is (or have a specific narrow set of possibilities), so the sequence still gets the efficiency of a normal finesse.
+* When you see a playable card in someone's *Finesse Position* slot, you will often want to get the efficiency of a *Finesse*.
+However, often times, the proper "connecting" card is not on the board.
+* One alternate strategy is to lie to the next player and clue a completely unrelated card to indicate a *Finesse*.
+This manipulates them into blind-playing and is called a *Bluff*.
+* Next, the player who received the *Finesse* clue knows that since the other person "randomly" blind-played their *Finesse Position* card, it was a *Bluff* and not a real *Finesse*.
+This means that they can't actually play the clued card.
+However, they should know exactly what card it is (or have a specific narrow set of possibilities), so the sequence still gets a lot of efficiency.
-* For example, on the first turn of a 3 player game:
+* For example, on the first turn of a 3-player game:
   * Alice clues Cathy red, which highlights her red 2.
   * Next, it is Bob's turn.
+Bob sees that, with this red clue, Cathy has just been signaled that she has the red 1.
+  * This must be a *Finesse*, so Bob knows that he must have the red 1, and he must blind-play it right now or else Cathy will go on to misplay the red 2 as the red 1.
-Bob sees that, with this weird red clue, Cathy has just been signaled that he has the red 1.
-Oh no!
-Cathy is going to misplay that next turn!
-What could Alice have been thinking!
-Oh wait - something must be in Bob's hand to make that red 2 playable.
-It must be the red 1 in his newest slot, so he blind-plays it.
-However, it isn't the red 1, it was the green 1!
-Now Bob knows that he has been bluffed by Alice.
+  * Bob blind-plays his slot 1 card.
+However, it is not the red 1, it was the green 1!
+Now Bob knows that he has been *Bluffed* by Alice.
-  * Next, Cathy sees that Bob just played his unclued green 1 immediately after this red clue, so she knows that she must have the red 2.
+  * Next, Cathy sees that Bob just blind-played a green 1 immediately after this red clue, so she knows that she must have the red 2.
 Cathy holds on to the red 2 for later and discards.
 * Except in rare circumstances, **bluffing is only permissible when you are the person directly before the player who is blind-playing a card**.
 This is called being in *Bluff Position*.
 Do not *Bluff* unless you are in *Bluff Position*!

-### Double/Triple Prompts
+### The Double/Triple Prompt

-* Sometimes, someone can give a prompt clue that is prompting TWO (or more) cards with one clue, which is pretty efficient.
+* Sometimes, someone can give a *Prompt* that is prompting TWO (or more) cards with one clue, which is pretty efficient.
 * For example, say that a red 1 is played on the pile, you have 2 clued red cards in your hand, and no-one else has any red cards in any of their hands.
 Then, someone draws a red 4 and it is immediately clued as red.
 How can the red 4 be playable?
 Well, the only way is that if you have the red 2 and the red 3.
 So, you would play these from left to right during your next two turns.

-### Double/Triple/Quadruple Finesses
+### The Double/Triple/Quadruple Finesse

-* In a 4 player game, it is possible to get two different people to blind-play their cards in a row if you give a clue to a card that is two-away from being playable.
+* In a 4-player game, it is possible to get two different people to blind-play their cards in a row if you give a clue to a card that is two-away from being playable.
 This is very efficient, as it is a 3-for-1 clue.
+* For example:
+  * A red 1 is currently played on the stacks.
+  * Alice clues Donald red, highlighting a red 4.
+  * Bob plays red 2 from his *Finesse Position*.
+  * Cathy plays red 3 from her *Finesse Position*.
+  * Donald plays red 4.
-* Similarly, it is possible to get one person to blind-play 2 cards in a row.
-In this situation, since they see that the clue can't apply to anyone else's hands, they will assume that the finesse clue is talking about their two newest unclued cards and they will play from left to right.
+* Similarly, it is possible to get a single person to blind-play 2 cards in a row.
+In this situation, since they see that the clue can't apply to anyone else's hands, they will assume that the clue is talking about their two newest unclued cards, and they will play from left to right.
 * In general, remember that players will always assume *Prompts* over *Finesses*.
 Thus, is it possible to do a clue that prompts a card from a player's hand and THEN gets them to blind-play their *Finesse Position* card on the next turn (or vice-versa, depending on the negative information on the card and the situation).

-### Ambiguous Finesses
+### The Ambiguous Finesse

 * Sometimes, the person who is supposed to blind play a card into a *Finesse* is ambiguous.
-For example, on the first turn of a 4 player game, Player 1 clues player 4 about a Red 2.
+For example, on the first turn of a 4-player game, Player 1 clues player 4 about a Red 2.
 Both player 2 and player 3 have red 1 on their *Finesse Position*.
 * In this situation, player 2 would think it is a *Reverse Finesse* directed at player 3, and discard.
 Next, player 3 might think that player 2 made a mistake and "missed" the *Finesse*, discarding himself.
 * Here, player 3 is actually the one making the mistake.
 It follows from *High-Value Principle* that you should never assume that your teammates are making a mistake.
 If player 2 is discarding, then it means that player 3 also has the exact same copy of the card, and player 3 should immediately blind play.
   * It is also possible that player 2 is performing a special move called a *Pass Bluff* (which is covered later on in the document).

-### Positional Discards (Indicating a Play with a Discard)
+### The Positional Discard (Indicating a Play with a Discard)

 * On the final go-around of the game, if you have no clues left and no cards to play, you can transmit information based on which card you discard.
 * Thus, you can discard the slot in your hand that matches the slot in someone else's hand that they are supposed to play.